bordeianurazvan/ReceivablesAnalyzer/README.md

 # ReceivablesAnalyzer
 A basic set of HTTP APIs used for ingesting and analyzing receivables from prospective clients to help our organization decide if we should lend to a business, and how much we are comfortable providing.
 Receivables are debts owed to a company for goods or services which have been provided but not yet paid for.
 Invoices and credit notes can be considered types of receivables.

+## Project instalation and run
+- clone repository
+- run update-database in the Package Manager Console (PMC):
+    - make sure you setup Ingestion API as startup project and select Ingestion.Infrastructure as Default Project in PMC.
+- make sure you have same connection string added in the appsettings.json, in the DefaultConnection for each project
+- configure startup projects in VS: select multiple startup project and for Ingestion.API and Analysis.API select "Start without debugging".

 ## Key Features
 - Ingestion Microservice used for ingesting and storing Invoices and Credit Notes.